 Fort Polk, LA 81459

 There’s a variety of treatment options available within the city limits of Monroe.
 That being said, it doesn’t hurt to consider your other options when you’re looking for a recovery program.
 Crossing the city limits into West Monroe can open up a number of other meetings, treatment centers and other resources.
 Traveling to nearby cities such as Richwood or Sterlington can also give you a few other options.
-You may even want to look into traveling further afield to Shreveport, Lafayette, Baton Rouge or New Orleans to seek treatment, or into seeking treatment out of state in a national facility network such as The Recovery Village.
+You may even want to look into traveling further afield to Shreveport, Lafayette, Baton Rouge, or New Orleans to seek treatment.
+Another option is to seek treatment out of state in a national facility network.